-Mayor Kim travels to China on a trip organized by China Silicon Valley Business Development, a California nonprofit, 501(c)(6) organization.
-The Chengdu Municipal People's Government pays for Mayor Kim's airfare and travel costs, as well as his meals and lodging during the trip.
+City council member MaryClaire Chandler is the chair of a 501(c)(6) trade association, and the association pays for her travel to attend its meetings.
+Because MaryClaire is deemed to be providing equal or greater consideration for the travel payment by virtue of serving on the board, this payment may be reported as income.
+Payments for MaryClaire to attend other events for which she is not providing services are likely considered gifts.
+Note that the same payment from a as well as his meals and lodging during the trip.
 The trip's agenda shows that the trip's purpose is to promote job creation and economic activity in China and in Silicon Valley, so the trip is reasonably related to a governmental purpose.
-Thus, Mayor Kim must report the gift of travel, but the gift is exempt from the gift limit.
-In this case, the travel payments are not subject to the gift limit because the source is
+Thus, Mayor Kim must report the gift of travel.